Scarlett Kiernan: Reception

 For her portrayal of Scarlett, Pegg received a nomination for the On-screen Breakthrough award at the RTS Midlands Awards.
+The character was also included in Radio Times' Soap Champion poll in March 2023.
+Later in 2023, Pegg was nominated for the British Soap Award for Best Newcomer at the 2023 ceremony.
+She was also nominated for Best Daytime Star at the 2023 Inside Soap Awards.

-After her first episode, Simon Timblick (What to Watch) described Scarlett as "surly".
+After Scarlett's first episode, Simon Timblick (What to Watch) described Scarlett as "surly".
 Hallam (Metro) wrote that Scarlett's youth and "feisty attitude" made her unsuitable for being a receptionist for the Mill.
 Hallam admitted that she is "quick-witted and computer-literate" and said that this would help her in the position, but highlighted the issue of her "storming out" after being reprimanded for her behaviour after she initially quits.
 Timblick joked that after her trial period at the Mill had ended, Scarlett had not "exactly wowed everyone".
 Hughes (Inside Soap) described Scarlett as a "quite moody" character on the show.
+Pegg and other cast members recalled times where viewers had walked up to them on the street and made jokes about Scarlett's feet regularly being up on surfaces, which annoyed them.
+Duncan Lindsay (Metro) opined that Scarlett's cost of living crisis storyline had been played well and was glad to see Scarlett reflecting an issue that many people in the country were facing.
+Scarlett's attack storyline was praised on the BBC opinion show Points of View.
+Viewers appreciated that Doctors was covering the violence that medical workers face and praised Pegg's part in the story.